Activities will help students:

 - Chart paper and markers (at least six different colors)

-1) (Note: Prepare six workstations around the room.
+Note: Prepare six workstations around the room.
 Place a sheet of poster paper at each workstation.
 Write one of the immigration myths below on the top of the poster paper.
-Use each myth only once and use all of the myths:
+Use each myth only once and use all of the myths.

 Workstation 1: Most immigrants are here illegally.

-Workstation 2: It’s just as easy to enter the country legally today as it was when my ancestors arrived.
+Workstation 2: It’s easy to enter the country legally.
+My ancestors did; why can’t immigrants today?

-Workstation 4: Immigrants take good jobs from Americans.
+Workstation 3: Immigrants take good jobs from U.S. citizens.

-Workstation 6: Undocumented immigrants don’t pay taxes but still get benefits.
+Workstation 5: Undocumented immigrants don’t pay taxes and burden the national economy.

 2) With your group, hypothesize why that myth is not accurate.
 Assign one person to record your responses.
 Complete the following information for that myth: